 Keri Facer is Professor of Educational and Social Futures at the University of Bristol, Graduate School of Education.
-She works on rethinking the relationship between formal educational institutions and wider society, in particular in relation to environmental, social and technological disruption.
+She works on rethinking the relationship between formal educational institutions and wider society and is particularly concerned with the sorts of knowledge that may be needed to address contemporary environmental, economic, social and technological changes.

 I am particularly interested in supervising students in the areas of:

 View complete publications list in the University of Bristol publications system

 Edit this profile If you are Professor Keri Facer, you can edit this page.
 Login required.